 - A. Applicability.
-Single-family cottage developments are permitted in the following zoning districts D-4, R-4A, D-6, MU-L and MU-M. - B. Density.
-Single-family cottage subdivisions shall be developed at a density consistent with the density requirements of the base zone district as shown on Tables 1.03.102 or 1.03.103.
+Single-family cottage developments are permitted in the following zoning districts D-4, R-4, R-5, R-6, D-5, R-4A, D -6, MU-L and MU-M. - B. Density.
+Single-family cottage subdivisions shall be developed at a minimum rate of one unit per 2,500 square feet of lot area.
 Each individual single-family cottage development within a subdivision shall contain four to ten cottage units in small lots around a common open space. - C. Orientation.
 Cottage units shall be oriented to front and have a main entry onto the common open space.
 However, cottage lots abutting a street shall front the street, and shall not have the rear of the unit facing the street.
 Cottage units fronting the street shall have a secondary entrance onto the common open space. - D. Bulk Standards.
 The following area and dimensional regulations shall apply: - 1.
 Minimum lot sizes shall be waived.
 See Table 1.03.102 for other standards. - 2.
-The common open space shall total at least 250 square feet per cottage unit, and shall have cottages abutting on at least two sides. - 3.
+The common open space shall total at least 350 square feet per cottage unit, and shall have cottages abutting on at least two sides. - 3.
 The common open space shall be accessible to all cottage units in the development, and an association shall be established pursuant to Article III, Section 10 of the Subdivision Regulations of the City of Birmingham with the purpose of maintaining the common areas and establishing legal rights to the common areas to all cottages in the development. - 4.
 Only one dwelling unit per lot shall be permitted. - 5.
-The maximum building coverage, excluding covered porches, shall be 1,000 square feet. - 6.
-The maximum height of a cottage shall be 35 feet. - 7.
-Front, rear and side setbacks from the property lines shall be a minimum of five feet. - 8.
-Cottage units abutting a public street shall meet the setback requirements of Table 1.03.101.

-- 9. Where a proposed development cannot comply with the standards of this section, the Director may approve other standards provided that the intent of this section is met. - E. Parking Requirements.
+All cottage units shall be designed to include a covered porch fronting the common open space and shall be no less than 200 square feet. - 6.
+The maximum building coverage, excluding covered porches, shall be 1,000 square feet. - 7.
+The maximum height of a cottage shall be 35 feet. - 8.
+Front, rear and side setbacks from the property lines shall be a minimum of five feet. - 9.
+Cottage units abutting a public street shall meet the setback requirements of Table 1.03.101. - 10.
+Where a proposed development cannot comply with the standards of this section, the Director may approve other standards provided that the intent of this section is met. - E. Parking Requirements.
 The requirements for the provision of parking for single-family cottage developments shall be as follows: - 1.
-Parking shall be located on the cottage development property. - 2.
-Parking shall meet the requirement for single-family residential units established in Chapter 5. - 3.
+Parking shall be located on the cottage development property.

+- 2. Parking shall meet the requirement for single-family residential units established in Chapter 5. - 3.
 Parking shall be provided on each cottage lot, or in the form of shared parking cluster(s) in commonly owned space, or a combination of the two. - 4.
 Parking clusters shall not exceed six adjoining spaces and shall not be visible from a public street.
 Parking shall be screened from adjacent residential uses with an opaque evergreen landscaping strip. - 5.
 Parking may be permitted between, or to the side of structures, only when it is setback a minimum of 10 feet from the leading edge of the front facade of a cottage unit and is accessed by a side or rear alley.
 When cottages front a public street, driveways shall be limited to 1 per public street frontage. - 6.
 Parking shall not be permitted in an established front yard setback or required common open space.